ChristianPRO1982/lyrics-slide-show/docs/app_member/functional_requirements.md

 The search result is an application-level view model, not a duplicated local identity record.

+In the default configuration, this search uses the unmanaged `DirectoryUserRecord` ORM model on `users.users`.

+When `USER_SCHEMA` / `USER_TABLE` target another compatible external table, the implementation may fall back to validated SQL queries instead of the ORM model.

 ## Preference Persistence Model

 This section concerns member preferences only.